In 2013 we will be involved in the organisation of 15 events all of which will offer a quality and value for money experience.

 It is better to start slowly and be capable of finishing strongly in the second half of the race.

-A bike “failure” is the most likely reason that most will not finish a race and most “failures” can generally be avoided by proper preparation.
+A bike “failure” is the most likely reason that you might not finish a race and most “failures” can be avoided by proper preparation.

 Ensure your bike is in good condition and not likely to cause you problems.